What’s an “Onsite Non-potable Water System” (ONWS)?

 - Onsite: Treatment occurs where water will be re-used

-- Non-potable: Not drinkable (but great for many other uses!)
+- Non-potable: We can’t drink it, but it’s great for many other uses!

 - Water: That substance that we’re all mostly made of and we can’t live without for more than a few days.

-Put all these words together and onsite non-potable water systems include:
+Combine these words and onsite non-potable water systems include:

-- Reuse of water from fixtures without sewage (e.g. sink, tub/shower)
+- Re-use of water from plumbing fixtures without poop (e.g. sink, tub/shower)

-- Reuse of water from fixtures with sewage (e.g. toilet)
+- Re-use of water from plumbing fixtures with poop (e.g. toilet)